Azure/azure-iot-sdk-c/doc/c_sdk_resource_information.md

 ## On Disk Binary Information

 This is the size of the binary built with the c sdk for each protocol.
-The appication setups the SDK and sends 1 telemetry message.
+The application sets up the SDK and sends 1 telemetry message.

+### C-SDK without upload to blob

+CMAKE Command: cmake -Ddont_use_uploadtoblob=ON ..

 | Protocol                | Size In Bytes
 |-------------------------|---------------------